UCR Library provides access to many local, regional, national, and international newspapers both current and historical.

 Newspapers are can be available in print, microform, digital microfilm or online.
 Microform readers are available to read, scan and save digital versions of articles on microform.

 Many digital newspapers available are restricted to UCR students, faculty, and staff or available from the many publicly accessible computers within the campus libraries.
-Search the UCR catalog for specific titles.
+Search UC Library Search for specific titles.